-The Westminster Centre for Teaching Innovation will encourage and support the exploration of and sharing of innovative practice at the University of Westminster and we’ll showcase these innovations here.
+The Westminster Centre for Education and Teaching Innovation will encourage and support the exploration of and sharing of innovative practice at the University of Westminster and we’ll showcase these innovations here.

 If you have a case study you can share with us, or would like to work with us on developing one, please tell us about it via the Get involved page.